-SmartTrust 570 consists of a unit investment trust designated Small-Cap Opportunities Trust, Series 4.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with total return potential through capital appreciation and dividend income, by investing in an unmanaged portfolio of equity securities and common stock of exchange-traded funds.
+SmartTrust 615 consists of a unit investment trust designated Power 50 Equities and Covered Call Trust, Series 2.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of total return potential through capital appreciation and dividend income, through investment in an unmanaged, diversified portfolio of equity securities of operating companies and an exchange-traded fund that follows a covered call investment strategy.
 The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made directly in the exchange-traded funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the exchange-traded fund held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.